EdgyGuy19/IMAGI/README.md

    - Test your changes with a small batch of submissions first

 4. To switch between student and teacher prompts:
-   - Edit the API code files in the `AI_api` directory
+   - Edit the API code files in the `AI_api` directory:
-   - In `gptAPI.py` and `geminiAPI.py`, locate the lines that open the prompt file
+     - In `gptAPI.py` (OpenAI implementation): Change line shown in the first screenshot
+     - In `geminiAPI.py` (Google Gemini implementation): Change line shown in the second screenshot
    - Change `open("AI_api/student.txt")` to `open("AI_api/teacher.txt")` to use the teacher prompt

 **Note:** You're responsible for maintaining the quality and educational value of custom prompts.
 Using the teacher prompt will provide more detailed analysis but may not format correctly for GitHub issues.